prog4biol/pfb2023/pfb.md

 #### Naming Arguments

-You can name your argument variables anything you want, but the name should describe the data contained.
+You should name your argument variables so that they describe the data they contain.
 The name needs to be consistent within your function.

 #### Keyword Arguments